alanseed/cape-grim-dashboard/README.md

 ## Making the chart cache
 There are 2 ways to generate the charts in the cache:
-Run `flask make-charts [start time as yyyy.mm.dd]`, or
+`cd cape-grim-dashoard` change diectory to the base directory
+`source venv/bin/activate` to set up the Python environment
+`flask make-charts [date] where date is yyyy-mm-dd

+If the mongo database is local then
-Start the dashboard and logon as admin and use the 'Add charts' tab to select a day
+Start the dashboard and logon as admin and use the 'Add charts' tab to select a day if the database is local.